Emmy Noether: Background on abstract algebra and begriffliche Mathematik (conceptual mathematics)

 One of the main goals of invariant theory was to solve the "finite basis problem".
 The sum or product of any two invariants is invariant, and the finite basis problem asked whether it was possible to get all the invariants by starting with a finite list of invariants, called generators, and then, adding or multiplying the generators together.
-For example, the discriminant gives a finite basis (with one element) for the invariants of binary quadratic forms.
+For example, the discriminant gives a finite basis (with one element) for the invariants of a quadratic polynomial.

 Noether's advisor, Paul Gordan, was known as the "king of invariant theory", and his chief contribution to mathematics was his 1870 solution of the finite basis problem for invariants of homogeneous polynomials in two variables.
 He proved this by giving a constructive method for finding all of the invariants and their generators, but was not able to carry out this constructive approach for invariants in three or more variables.
 In 1890, David Hilbert proved a similar statement for the invariants of homogeneous polynomials in any number of variables.
 Furthermore, his method worked, not only for the special linear group, but also for some of its subgroups such as the special orthogonal group.

-First epoch (1908–1919): Galois theory
+Noether followed Gordan's lead, writing her doctoral dissertation and several other publications on invariant theory.
+She extended Gordan's results and also built upon Hilbert's research.
+Later, she would disparage this work, finding it of little interest and admitting to forgetting the details of it.
+Hermann Weyl wrote, [A] greater contrast is hardly imaginable than between her first paper, the dissertation, and her works of maturity; for the former is an extreme example of formal computations and the latter constitute an extreme and grandiose example of conceptual axiomatic thinking in mathematics.